Top 2 Primary: FAQs for Voters

 The purpose of the Top 2 Primary is not to select each party's nominees.
 Political parties are free to conduct their nominating procedures according to their own rules, at their own conventions, caucuses and meetings.
 This frees the parties to develop their own criteria for nominations, endorsements, and other public declarations of support.

-No. Washington does not have party registration as part of voter registration.
-Voters do not have to declare a party affiliation either when they register or vote.
+- No. Washington does not have party registration as part of voter registration.
+Voters may not declare a party affiliation when they register or vote.

-Yes.
-Each race on the ballot will still have a write in line for a voter to write in the name of a candidate.
+- Yes.
+Each race on the ballot will still have a write-in line for a voter to write in the name of a candidate.
 Candidates must submit a declaration of write-in candidacy to have officials count their votes.
 Reports will not have an exact tally unless there are enough write-in votes to change the outcome of the election.